COOPER MOUNTAIN ELEMENTARY SCHOOL

 Snow Route Days – Dismissal

-No Bus 332 on a Snow Route day.
+There may be cancelled bus routes on a Snow Route day.
+As of this publishing on 9/3/22 the 22-23 snow routes have not been published.
 Parents are responsible to arrange transportation for their child and to inform the office if there is a change to the going home plan.
 Please do this as early in the day as you can.

 Note: If you are sending another adult to pick up your child on a Snow Route day, please notify the office in the morning.
 Please provide the adult’s name and phone number so that we can follow up if necessary.
 Please notify the adult that we will ask to see identification if we do not know them.

 Building Evacuation/Student and Parent Reunification